A Brief Sanskrit Glossary

 Avirati: Hankering after objects; non-dispassion; sensual indulgence; lack of control; non-restraint.

-Avyakta(m): Unmanifest; invisible; the undifferentiated; the state when the three gunas are in perfect equilibrium; in Sankhya philosophy a term for Prakriti.
+Avyakta(m): Unmanifest; invisible; when the three gunas are in a state of equilibrium’ the undifferentiated.

 Ayam Atma Brahma: “This Self is Brahman.”
 The Mahavakya (Great Saying) of the Mandukya Upanishad).

 Ayana: Movement; the sun’s passage northward and southward from the tropics of cancer and capricorn.